bruceravel/demeter/documentation/Athena/analysis/lcf.rst

 fits.
 Other fits farther down in the list will be obviously worse both by statistical metric and by examination of their results.

-Clicking the right mouse button on a fit in the upper table will post a context menu with options relevant to the selected fit.
-These options include saving the fit as a data group; writing a data file with columns for the data, fit, residual, and each weighted standard; saving the report from the :guilabel:`Fit results` tab to a file; and writing a comma-separated-value report for the entire combinatorial sequence which can be imported into a spreadsheet program.
+:mark:`rightclick,..` Clicking the right mouse button on a fit in the upper table will post a context menu with options relevant to the selected fit.
+These options include saving the fit as a data group;
+writing a data file with columns for the data, fit, residual, and each weighted standard; saving the report from the :guilabel:`Fit results` tab to a file; and writing a comma-separated-value report for the entire combinatorial sequence which can be imported into a spreadsheet program.

 Beneath the tables is a button labeled :button:`Write CSV report for all fits,light`.
 Clicking this will prompt you for a file name and